CrocoFactory/sensei/docs/learn/user_guide/preparers_finalizers.md

 But there is a problem, what if you have dozens of similar functions and for each you have to define the same finalizer?
 JSON finalizer is the solution of this problem.

-Let's try to figure out the algorithm using the situation described above:
+Let's try to figure out the algorithm to the situation described above:

 === "Router Level"
     ```python